winterstein/sogive-app/src/data/README.md

 Data model classes -- are really sets of utility functions.
 They are all singletons!
 The state is always held in vanilla json objects.
-The data model class provides a class-like codeing pattern.
+The data model class provides a class-like coding pattern.

 E.g.